How to Save Money on Your Trip to Vanuatu

 12.Scout Out the Cheap Eats

-You'll love eating out at the affordable cafƩs, restaurants and takeaways we've discovered during our visits to Vanuatu.
+You'll love eating out at the affordable cafés, restaurants and takeaways we've discovered during our visits to Vanuatu.
 We've listed all our favourite budget-friendly spots in our cheap eats guide LINK#TTD049!

-From what we've experienced, most of the best local finds and street food gems are covered in our cheap eats article LINK#TTD049, so if you're planning to dine out, this guide will definitely help you save money whilst discovering some local flavours.
+From what we've experienced, most of the best local finds and street food gems are located at or behind the local markets in Port Vila, Luganville, Lakatoro and beyond, and are covered in our cheap eats article LINK#TTD049.
+So, if you're planning to dine out, this guide will definitely help you save money whilst discovering some local flavours.

 13.Refill Your Water Purification Bottle